deeplearning4j/deeplearning4j/reinforcementlearning.md

 Neural networks have become well known for recent advances in such diverse fields as computer vision, machine translation and time series prediction – but they can also combine with other algorithms like reinforcement learning to create breakthroughs like [AlphaGo](https://deepmind.com/blog/alphago-zero-learning-scratch/).

 Reinforcement learning is goal-oriented.
-RL algorithms learn how to attain a complex objective or maximize along a dimension over many steps, starting from a blank slate, and under the right conditions they achieve superhuman performance.
+Reinforcement learning algorithms learn how to attain a complex objective or maximize along a dimension over many steps, starting from a blank slate, and under the right conditions they achieve superhuman performance.

 Reinforcement algorithms with deep learning at their core are currently beating expert humans at the [game of Go](https://deeplearning4j.org/deep-learning-and-the-game-of-go#) as well as numerous [Atari video games](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf).
 While that may sound trivial, it’s a vast improvement over their previous accomplishments.
 Two reinforcement learning algorithms - Deep-Q learning and A3C - have been implemented in a Deeplearning4j library called [RL4J](https://github.com/deeplearning4j/rl4j).
 They it can [already play Doom](https://www.youtube.com/watch?v=Pgktl6PWa-o).

 Reinforcement learning solves the difficult problem of correlating actions with the delayed returns they produce.
-Like humans, RL algorithms must sometimes wait a long time to see the fruit of their decisions.
+Like humans, reinforcement learning algorithms must sometimes wait a long time to see the fruit of their decisions.
 They operate in a delayed return environment, where it can be difficult to learn what leads to what over many time steps.

 Eventually, we expect reinforcement learning to perform better and better in more ambiguous, real-life environments while choosing from an arbitrary number of possible actions, rather than from the limited options of a video game.